 However, these cycle-based formulations were used not as a modeling tool but rather for their impact on algorithmic effectiveness.
-Crainic et al. (2014b) instead used a cyclebased formulation to model a limit on how many resources are available at each terminal and that there are rules regarding what a resource may do during the planning horizon.
+Crainic et al. (2014b) instead used a cycle-based formulation to model a limit on how many resources are available at each terminal and that there are rules regarding what a resource may do during the planning horizon.
 The authors present a solution approach for this problem that combines column generation, slope-scaling, and exact optimization, together with an extensive computational study illustrating its effectiveness.

-As this brief literature review highlights, there are few studies addressing service network design with resource management concerns, with only a handful aiming to combine strategic and tactical decisions.
-Moreover, to our best knowledge, none of these integrates demand uncertainty and how it affects the design of the service and the deployment of resources.
+As this literature review highlights, there are few studies addressing service network design with resource management concerns, with only a handful aiming to combine strategic and tactical decisions.
+There has been work on service network design models that explicitly recognize uncertainty (Crainic et al., 2011, 2014a; Lium et al., 2009; Lai and Lo, 2004; An and Lo, 2014), but none of these models consider resource acquisition and deployment decisions.
+To the best of our knowledge, no literature considers demand uncertainty and how it affects both the design of the service network and the acquisition and deployment of resources to support that network.
 Our contribution to addressing this issue follows.